jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 Alternatives are commonly used for purposes like the following:

-    *  To handle client-specific business logic that is determined at runtime
+1)  To handle client-specific business logic that is determined at runtime
-    *  To specify beans that are valid for a particular deployment scenario (for example, when country-specific sales tax laws require country-specific sales tax business logic)
+2)  To specify beans that are valid for a particular deployment scenario (for example, when country-specific sales tax laws require country-specific sales tax business logic)
-    *  To create dummy (mock) versions of beans to be used for testing
+3)  To create dummy (mock) versions of beans to be used for testing

 To make a bean available for lookup, injection, or EL resolution using this mechanism, give it a javax.enterprise.inject.Alternative annotation and then use the alternative element to specify it in the beans.xml file.

+The example is composed of three maven projects, each with a shared parent.
+The projects are as follows:

+1. `ejb`: This project contains the EJB code and can be built independently to produce the JAR archive.

+2. `web`: This project contains a servlet and a JSP page.

+3. `ear`: This project builds the EAR artifact and pulls in the ejb and web artifacts.

+The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.

 System requirements
 -------------------